 2 There are actually any number of ways in which I could analyze the Cycle using postcolonial theory, of course; like all favorites it is problematic, in places such as its depictions of race and whiteness (see this Tumblr post for some discussion of representation and whiteness among characters), in its carrying of a white Welsh king to a land long inhabited by a group of people who are then never mentioned (which is an amazing example of coloniality in narrative, really).
 But that is, right now, another post, for another time.

-3 Other folks have written about Ronan and having a gay central character in a massively popular young adult series; they include this, this, and this (I really like this, possibly because there are Many Words and I am drawn to Many Words); Stiefvater also addresses, here, why Ronan never officially “comes out.”
+3 Other folks have written about Ronan and having a gay central character in a massively popular young adult series; they include this, this, and this (I really like this, possibly because there are Many Words and I am drawn to Many Words); Stiefvater also addresses, in this archived Tumblr post, why Ronan never officially “comes out.”

 4 You think I could leave this opportunity to add more info?
 Haha suckers!
 He has a character page on the Raven Boys wikia; a BBC site; and a super messy Wikipedia page, among other things.